PALOUSE FALLS STATE PARK HERITAGE SITE

 Palouse Falls State Park was dedicated on June 3, 1951.
 The 94 acres that make up the park were donated by several parties, including The Baker-Boyer National Bank of Walla Walla, J.M.
 McGregor of the McGregor Land and Livestock Company, Mrs. Agnes Sells of Washtucna and others.

 Palouse Falls was designated as the state waterfall by the Washington State legislature on March 18, 2014.
-The bill designating the waterfall

-within the dramatic flood-carved Palouse River Canyon, Palouse Falls is one of the key destinations along the Ice Age Floods National Geological Trail.
+Park boundary within the dramatic flood-carved Palouse River Canyon, Palouse Falls is one of the key destinations along the Ice Age Floods National Geological Trail.

 From the viewing area, look for a trail to the north along the rim that overlooks the Palouse River.